fabioaromanini/node/README.md

 ## Session 2:

-V8 is a opensource Javascript Engine (turns Javascript code into machine language), built to power Google Chrome.
+V8 is an opensource Javascript Engine (turns Javascript code into machine language), built to power Google Chrome.
 It's written in C++, and is easily integrated into other C++ programs.
 Follows ECMASCRIPT standard.